FOR IMMEDIATE RELEASE

-Tolko is a leading North American manufacturer of a wide range of forest products for customers around the world, including lumber, plywood, veneer, oriented strand board, co-products, biomass power and a growing number of specialty wood products.
+Tolko is a leading manufacturer of a wide range of forest products for customers around the world, including lumber, plywood and veneer-oriented strand board, co-products, biomass power, and a growing number of specialty wood products.
+For over 65 years, our family-owned company has delivered reliability, flexibility, efficiency and quality.
+Tolko works with over 100 Indigenous communities in British Columbia, Alberta and Saskatchewan and is committed to reconciliation with Indigenous peoples – our colleagues, business partners and neighbours everywhere we operate.